tomwanzek/d3-v4-definitelytyped/README.md

 ## Purpose

-This repo is intended as a staging area for typescript definitions related to the upcoming release of [D3js](https://github.com/d3/d3) version 4.x.
+This repo is intended as a staging area for typescript definitions related to the upcoming release of [D3js](https://github.com/d3/d3) version 4.x by [Mike Bostock](https://github.com/mbostock).

 Its content is _work in progress_ and intended to be rolled into a contribution to DefinitelyTyped or comparable community effort.
 The repo is **not intended** as a source for definition files to be used in the regular course of working with D3 in typescript.